M66B/FairEmail/README.md

 * [IMAP IDLE](https://en.wikipedia.org/wiki/IMAP_IDLE) (push messages) supported
 * Built with latest development tools and libraries
 * Android 6 Marshmallow or later required

-This app is minimalistic by design, so you can concentrate on reading and writing messages.

-This app starts a foreground service with a low priority status bar notification to make sure you'll never miss new email.

 ## Downloads